 Another thing that wasn’t on my radar for several years after leaving home, was a fire extinguisher.
 There are multipurpose fire extinguishers (affiliate link) that are labeled “B-C” or “A-B-C.” This is the type I would recommend to get for any home.
 At the very least, you should DEFINITELY HAVE ONE IN THE KITCHEN, no matter who you are!
 This is a gift that will last them 10 years.
 Totally worth every penny.

 Fire ladders are…yep, you guessed it…another item that most college students/newlyweds don’t have and don’t think about getting.
 My first choice of a fire ladder can be found HERE (affiliate link) on Amazon.
 Be sure to get the correct length…this link is for a ladder for a 2 story home.
 There is an option for a 3 story ladder on this link as well.

 This is the shutoff tool we have (affiliate link).
 It is $17.99 today on Amazon (prices change sometimes, but I’ve never seen it for over $20).
 It’s a fairly universal tool, designed to work for standard gas and water meters.
 This could literally save a life one day.

 For more information on how to use this tool, see this post about shutting off utilities, or this post with small emergency preparedness tasks to perform each day for one month.

-Below is a free printable for to hang in his/her garage or other designated area, see this post.
+Below is a free printable for the recipient to hang in his/her garage or other designated area.
 If you have card stock, I would recommend printing it on that.

 And there you have it!
 Now you’ve just got to decide what you want to do this year!
 Go ahead and pin this on Pinterest so you can refer back to it for future holidays/occasions!